-Releasing the Riddles of Holy Scripture to Better Understand the Bible
+Releasing the riddles of Holy Scripture through questions about the Bible

-The Bible is a stumper for many of us, not unlike the Riddler teasing Batman with his ‘riddle me this’ taunts.
+The Bible is a stumper for many of us.
+It’s not unlike the Riddler teasing Batman with his “riddle me this” taunts.
 But what if we could understand the Bible and know what some of those obscure passages mean?
-What’s the truth hidden in the myth of Adam & Eve?
+What’s the truth hiding in the myth of Adam & Eve?
 And what was up with that Tower of Babel?

-Bible Me This is a collection of in-depth answers to a variety of questions about the Bible that were asked of the Guide, following this call for questions:
+Bible Me This is a collection of in-depth answers to a variety of questions about the Bible.
+Here is the Pathwork Guide’s call for questions:

-For this great book is a combination of fragments of historical accounts, of symbolic meanings, of the greatest truths, of distortions deriving from human limitation of consciousness, as well as from the then existing cultural conditions that were “right” at that time, but are no longer so today.
+For this great book is a combination of fragments of historical accounts; of symbolic meanings; and of the greatest truths; of distortions deriving from human limitation of consciousness; of existing cultural conditions that were “right” at that time, but are no longer so today.

-I would like to lift up the jewels of truth contained in this book, separating the grains from the husks, so that you can appreciate and benefit from the timeless wisdom of these messages.
+I would like to lift up the jewels of truth contained in this book, separating the grains from the husks.
+So that you can appreciate and benefit from the timeless wisdom of these messages.
 So I suggest that you ply me with questions.
-You have a whole month to prepare, and I promise you that I will give you interpretations and answers that will be most useful and helpful for everyone.
-This will open a new horizon for you.”
+You have a whole month to prepare.
+And I promise you that I will give you interpretations.
+These answers will be most useful and helpful for everyone.
+This will open a new horizon for you.”— The Pathwork® Guide

-Back in the day of Christ, spiritual truths were kept safeguarded away in Mystery Schools so the masses couldn’t get at them and make a mess of them.
+Back in the day of Christ, Mystery Schools were a way to safeguard spiritual truths.
+This was to keep the masses from getting at them and making a mess of them.
 And in fact, this does seem to be what happens in current times when people attempt to read, interpret and understand the Bible without the benefit of a clean lens.
 It seems riddled with contradictions and shrouded in mystery.
 Turns out, that was intentional.
 So much for avoiding a mess.

-People are often mistaken about what myths are.
+People often have a mistaken idea about what myths are.
 Over half of us think of them as inventions, fantasies, fairy tales or lies.
 The real meaning of myth is quite different from this.

 There are many myths in the book of Genesis, including the one about the Tower of Babel.
-In fact, entire books could be written just to explain this passage, that’s how much is contained in it.
+In fact, it could be possible to write entire books just to explain this passage.
+That’s how much it contains.
 For now, we’ll consider just one aspect of it, starting with the reference to “of one language.”